Key things to consider about your Disaster Recovery or Business Continuity Plan

 A Disaster Recovery Plan is written in anticipation of potential problems and sets out the steps that your business should be undertaking, such as back-ups of your system and data.
 The DR plan (also known as a business continuity plan) is designed to get your IT system back up and running as soon as possible, meaning your business can get back to work without encountering financial losses or a damaged reputation.

-A Disaster recovery plan should cover a lot more than your IT platforms, it should cover, at a minimum, critical business processes as well as client and supplier communications.
+A Disaster Recovery Plan should cover a lot more than your IT platforms, it should cover, at minimum, critical business processes as well as client and supplier communications.

 What disasters should businesses prepare for?